 In my core DNA, I enter the world each day as a positive force.
 I have plans and dreams and I’m up-and-at-‘m with vigor and caffeine.
 And that’s what gets me the job, and also what gets me in trouble.
 Sometimes, the jetpack runs out of fuel.
 Sometimes, I run out of mojo, fuel, energy, optimism, hope.
 I’m sure we all do.
-But when you’re a hard-charger, the dramatic switch from extrovert to introvert is jarring to most people, and absolutely terrifying to some.
-You might try to label this drop bi-polar, or some other diagnosis, but I’m thinking it’s more about jet-fueled optimism and dreams, and the momentary sputtering of the rocket itself inside me.
+But when you’re a hard-charger, the dramatic switch from extrovert to an introvert is jarring to most people and absolutely terrifying to some.
+You might try to label this drop bi-polar or some other diagnosis, but I’m thinking it’s more about jet-fueled optimism and dreams, and the momentary sputtering of the rocket itself inside me.

 So I’m a little rocket ship.
-And when I’m well-fueled, well-balanced, and have a good map in front of me, all systems are go, green lights across the board, look out, cause here we go.
+And when I’m well-fueled, well-balanced, and have a good map in front of me, all systems go, green lights across the board, look out, cause here we go.
 When the map gets torn in half and the fuel supply is momentarily shut off, I do tend to flounder.
 Well, I actually gained strength and insight this time.
 So what’s changed?